aclever7/goit-react-hw-05-movies/README.md

-An app to store phone book contacts
+An app to store and serach movies